Banitsa: Filling

-The traditional filling is made of crushed white cheese (sirene, feta cheese), yogurt, and eggs.
-Sometimes baking soda is added to the yogurt, which makes it rise (as the baking soda reacts with the acid in yogurt).
+Traditional banitsa filling is made of crushed white cheese (sirene, feta cheese), yogurt, and eggs.
+Sometimes, baking soda is added to the yogurt, which makes it rise (as the baking soda reacts with the acid in yogurt).
 The addition of baking soda results in a fluffier filling.

-Vegetable fillings include spinach, sorrel, docks, mangold, chards, beet leaves, nettles, leaves of the radishes, leeks, onions and green part of spring onions, parsley, cabbage or sauerkraut.
+Vegetable fillings include spinach, sorrel, docks, mangold, chards, beet leaves, nettles, radish leaves, leeks, onions and spring onion greens, parsley, cabbage, or sauerkraut.
 All these variants, including cabbage, are called zelnik (зелник), from the word зелен (zelen) 'green'.
-The leek variant is called praznik (празник) and onion variant is called luchnik (лучник).
+The leek variant is called praznik (празник), and the onion variant is called luchnik (лучник).

 In some regions of Bulgaria, the filling is made with rice.
-There are also meat fillings with minced meat, onions, and mushrooms.
-Sweet fillings with apples (similar to apple pie or strudel) or pumpkin with sugar, walnuts and cinnamon exist as well.
-In some regions, only the walnuts, sugar, and cinnamon are used.
+There are also fillings with minced meat, onions, and mushrooms.
+Sweet fillings with apples (similar to apple pie or strudel) or pumpkin with sugar, walnuts, and cinnamon exist as well.
+In some regions, only walnuts, sugar, and cinnamon are used.
 The apple variant is called shtrudel (щрудел), and the pumpkin variant is tikvenik (тиквеник).

-Modern take on Banitsa with milk is made by baking the leaves soaked in milk with sugar, eggs and vanilla.
+Modern take on banitsa with milk are made by baking the leaves soaked in milk with sugar, eggs, and vanilla.

 Preparation

-In a large greased baking dish, individual sheets are layered one by one with small amounts of filling and sunflower oil or/and melted butter between them.
+In a large greased baking dish, individual sheets are layered one by one with small amounts of filling and sunflower oil and/or melted butter between them.
 After half of the sheets are placed in the pan, a large portion of the filling is spooned onto the leaves and is then covered with the remaining sheets and filling in the same manner.
 The pastry is then baked at 200–250 °C. In some recipes, just before the banitsa is finished, a glass of lemonade or sparkling water is poured into the tray, and the baking continues for several more minutes.

 An alternative method of preparation is taking each sheet of dough, laying it out flat, and sprinkling some of the fillings on it.
-Then, the sheet is rolled up into a tight roll with the filling on the inside of the roll.
+Then, the sheet is rolled up into a tight roll, with the filling on the inside.
 The long roll is then taken and rolled up in a circle.
 This first sheet of dough is then placed in the baking pan.
-The process is repeated with the remaining sheets of dough and each consecutive roll is placed around the first one in the pan.
+The process is repeated with the remaining sheets of dough, and each consecutive roll is placed around the first one in the pan.
 The resulting shape resembles a spiral (see photo).
 The banitsa is then sprinkled with sunflower oil or melted butter and baked.